-

 Siding options: All kits include pre-painted, 26-gauge PBR metal roofing and siding panels.
 If you want an alternative appearance, you can replace the metal siding with vinyl, stucco, Hardie board, or faux brick panels.

-Structural options: Add any exterior features, including door canopies, roof overhangs, a structural mezzanine, or a lean-to.
+Structural options: Add exterior features, including door canopies, roof overhangs, a structural mezzanine, or a lean-to.

 For more, see our design center for further details on all customization and design options.